 Kate Cooper, Karen’s Great Grandmother, was an English girl, daughter of William Cooper and Emily nee Parker who came out on one of the Bride Ships to Fremantle.
 She went to Coolgardie where she met and “married” Dardoola Bux who was from India (more likely it was spelt Buksh & then anglicized) – because it was the marriage of an Indian man and an English lady, their marriage was only recognized by the Muslims.
 Kate kept her surname as a middle name.

 They initially lived in the outskirts of town with other “Afghans”.
-Sadly Kate suffered from post-natal depression (hence the suicide attempt) and unfortunately passed away in Claremont Asylum in 1912 leaving Kate’s paternal grandmother (she was three when her mother Kate passed away) and her siblings to be raised alone with their father Dardoola.
+Sadly Kate suffered from post-natal depression (hence the suicide attempt) and unfortunately passed away in 1912, leaving Karen’s paternal grandmother (she was three when her mother Kate passed away) and her siblings to be raised alone with their father Dardoola.

 This is her story: